 Recommended for Indian literature enthusiasts and people who would like to read an accurate, intimate portrayal of Shillong and get introduced to Khasis.

-Read Shadow Men discover the idea of dkhars, reservation issues, labourers from Bihar, Ward’s Lake suicides, the role of unions, gypsies, homemade Khasi meals, Richmond ham sandwiches and more.
+Read Shadow Men to discover the idea of dkhars, reservation issues, labourers from Bihar, Ward’s Lake suicides, the role of unions, gipsies, homemade Khasi meals, Richmond ham sandwiches and more.

 If you are already from Shillong, then this definitely deserves a space in your bookshelf for the familiar nostalgia it would seep you in.